-Austrian statutory law is silent on dissenting opinions.
+Statutory law is silent on dissenting opinions.
 There is a controversy on whether they are admissible in arbitral proceedings.

-In a recent case concerning the enforcement of a foreign arbitral award, the Austrian Supreme Court stated that the requirement to attach the dissenting opinion to the arbitral tribunal's award (which requirement was contained in the applicable rules of arbitration), is not a stringent requirement under Austrian enforcement law.
+In a recent case concerning the enforcement of a foreign arbitral award, the Supreme Court stated that the requirement to attach the dissenting opinion to the arbitral tribunal's award (such requirement was contained in the applicable rules of arbitration), is not a stringent requirement under enforcement law.